Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 Rionegro: The Commercial Hub

-Rionegro (population 130K) is the region's de facto capital and the location of José María Córdova International Airport.
-The city is modern, business-focused, and rapidly urbanizing.
-Unlike the sleepy towns of decades past, today's Rionegro has shopping malls, tech parks, co-working spaces, and a growing expat community.
-The airport is located within Rionegro's municipality, making it the closest residential option for business travelers and international buyers who want walkable access to flights.
+Rionegro (population 130K) is the region's de facto capital and the location of Jose Maria Cordova International Airport (MDE), which handles 4.2 million passengers annually across 85+ domestic and international routes.
+Sitting at 2,137 meters elevation with average temperatures of 17-19°C, the city is modern, business-focused, and rapidly urbanizing—adding roughly 3,500 new housing units per year since 2022.
+Unlike the sleepy towns of decades past, today's Rionegro has San Nicolas Shopping Mall (180+ stores), Zona Franca Rionegro (Colombia's third-largest free trade zone employing 12,000+ workers), 15+ co-working spaces, and a growing expat community estimated at 1,200-1,800 international residents.
+The airport sits within Rionegro's municipality boundary just 4 km from the city center, making it the closest residential option for business travelers and international buyers who want 10-minute access to flights.

 Real estate in Rionegro divides into two segments: central apartments ($50K-$180K, averaging $65/ft²) popular with business travelers and digital nomads, and suburban single-family homes and fincas ($100K-$350K) for families and investors.
 The city's international airport ensures constant demand for short-term rentals: furnished apartments in central neighborhoods command $70-120/night on Airbnb, generating gross yields of 8-10% annually.
 Long-term rentals ($700-1,200/month) for expats and remote workers remain consistently occupied.